TYPO3-Solr/ext-solr/Documentation/FAQ/Index.rst

 |

 The following example shows how to build the Dockerfile image and start a container with a mapped local volume (only for the data).
-This was tested with "Docker for Mac" (not Docker Toolbox)
+This was tested with "Docker for Mac" (not Docker Toolbox).
+Before executing the example, make sure, that you have added "~/solrdata" as allowed volume in the docker configuration.

 ::